seperman/deepdiff/deepdiff/diff_doc.rst

     The new view is called the tree view which allows you to traverse through the tree of changed items.

+ignore_string_type_changes: Boolean, default = False
+    Whether to ignore string type changes or not.
+For example b"Hello" vs. "Hello" are considered the same if ignore_string_type_changes is set to True.

+ignore_numeric_type_changes: Boolean, default = False
+    Whether to ignore numeric type changes or not.
+For example 10 vs. 10.0 are considered the same if ignore_numeric_type_changes is set to True.

+ignore_type_in_groups: List, default = []

 **Returns**

     A DeepDiff object that has already calculated the difference of the 2 items.